 Datasets are growing not just in size but in complexity, creating a demand for rich models and quantification of uncertainty.
 Bayesian methods are an excellent fit for this demand, but scaling Bayesian inference is a challenge.
 In response to this challenge, there has been considerable recent work based on varying assumptions about model structure, underlying computational resources, and the importance of asymptotic correctness.
-As a result, there is a zoo of ideas with few clear overarching principles.
+As a result, there is a zoo of ideas with a wide range of assumptions and applicability.